Dating Advice – When You’re Not a Priority

 Rather than giving him the silent treatment, it’s time to regain your power.
 Tell him you’d like to take a break and start dating others.
 Consider joining an online dating site and fill your calendar with interesting people to meet.
 You’ll be expanding your social circles and may even find someone who will treat you the way you truly deserve to be treated.
 You’re not giving him an ultimatum, which men dislike.
 You’re just taking action with your love life and regaining your power.

-If he comes running back to you, think about creating a list of deal-breakers that you can’t live with and discuss them with you.
+If he comes running back to you, think about creating a list of deal-breakers that you can’t live with and discuss them with him.
 Either he steps up to the plate and won’t want to lose you, or you’ll be free to meet someone who will cherish you.

 Keep me posted on your progress.
 Let me know if you need my help in creating your irresistible online dating profile.